janaipakos/janaipakos.github.io/_posts/2015-10-14-sass-in-action.md

 Both syntaxes have their pros and cons.
 Luckily the two syntaxes are convertable with the `sass-convert` command, and the `@import` directive allows you to use each syntax in the same project, as long as they are in different files.

 To close this out, here are some ways to straighten out your CSS and get started with Sass.
-These are found in *Sass and Compass in Action* from Manning Publications, and the title also lists Compass traits for a fresh project.
+These are found in [*Sass and Compass in Action*](https://www.manning.com/books/sass-and-compass-in-action) (Wynn Netherland, Nathan Weizenbaum, Chris Eppstein, Brandon Mathis, 2013), which also lists Compass traits for a fresh project.

 - Grid-background, global reset, typography from [Google Font](https://www.google.com/fonts "Google Fonts"), [Font Squirrel](https://fontsquirrel.com "Font Squirrel"), and [Makerbook](https://makerbook.net "Makerbook")